 Yes.
 All qualified applicants – from Ontario, from other provinces, from outside Canada – may apply for admission to the PharmD program.
-International applicants should be aware that they may need to travel to Canada or the United States to write the PCAT, as this examination may not be offered where they reside.
-As well, all applicants – even those from outside Ontario and outside Canada – must be prepared to travel to Toronto to participate in the admission interview process.
+However, the class of approximately 240 will be comprised mainly of domestic students.
+(Canadian citizens or Permanent residents).
+All applicants should be aware that they may need to travel to Canada or the United States to write the PCAT, as this examination may not be offered where they reside.
+As well, all applicants must be prepared to travel to Toronto to participate in the admission interview process.
 Qualified applicants may be selected to attend an admission interview on any one of the dates given in the interview section.
 Applicants whose first language is not English may also be required to provide proof of English facility.

 Reference letters and other materials (e.g. award letters, personal profiles etc.) are not required and not considered in our selection process.
 Please do not send these items in support of your application.
 Although ‘soft skills’ are important, they are assessed through our interview process.
-We encourage you to gain as much information as you can about the profession of Pharmacy so that you will be making an informed decision when applying, and it is suggested you gain a good understanding of the profession as preparation for the admissions interview; however there is no specific requirement for direct Pharmacy experience.
+We encourage you to learn as much as you can about the profession of Pharmacy so that you will be making an informed decision when applying, and we suggested a good understanding of the profession will help you prepare for the admission for the interview.
+Note, however there is no specific requirement for direct Pharmacy experience.

-Tuition for the 2018-2019 academic year is $20,070.00 CDN for domestic students.
+Tuition for the 2019-2020 academic year is $18,060.00 CDN for domestic students.
 The cost for international students is roughly double the cost for domestic students.
 In addition, there is a non-academic incidental/ancillary fee that is payable once per session.
-This fee for the 2018-19 session is $1,416.36 CDN.
+This fee for the 2019-20 session is approximately $1,416.36 CDN.